Majority of French now favor allowing surrogate motherhood - poll

 He opposes introducing surrogate motherhood, however.

-Until recently public opinion was also against surrogacy, but the poll by Ifop, published in La Croix, a Catholic newspaper, found that 62 percent of French people were now in favor of it.
+Until recently public opinion was also against surrogacy, but the poll by Ifop, published in La Croix, a Catholic newspaper, found that 62% of French people were now in favor of it.

-Of those, 46 percent would only back surrogate motherhood if there were medical reasons to do so, while 18 percent said they supported it in all circumstances.
+Of those, 46% would only back surrogate motherhood if there were medical reasons to do so, while 18% said they supported it in all circumstances.

-In a similar poll last September, 52 percent of French people rejected surrogacy under any form, versus 36 percent now.
+In a similar poll last September, 52% of French people rejected surrogacy under any form, versus 36% now.

 France’s previous Socialist government legalized same-sex marriage in 2013, drawing a strong unexpectedly show of opposition in the run-up to the law from conservatives, especially Roman Catholics, and large street protests.